-Figure 4: Titan Zone Longitudinal - Exploration Targets
+Figure 4: Key Anacon Titan Deposit Longitudinal - Exploration Targets

-Figure 5: Main Zone Longitudinal
+Figure 5: Key Anacon Main Deposit Longitudinal

-Figure 6: Gilmour Longitudinal
+Figure 6: Gilmour South Deposit Longitudinal

-In parallel with the brownfield drill program at Key Anacon and Gilmour South project area, the Company has completed its innovative geological analysis of the BMC.
-This process has yielded an initial ten new greenfield exploration targets located along 72 kilometres of strike length of the Brunswick Horizon in the eastern portion of the BMC that covers the Key Anacon - Gilmour South project area.
-The Company holds 100% of the mineral title along the above mentioned 72 kilometres of Brunswick Horizon, including the vicinity of the Key Anacon, Gilmour South, Brunswick No. 6 and No. 12 deposits.
+In parallel to the brownfield drill program at the Key Anacon and Gilmour South project areas, the Company has completed its geological analysis of the Brunswick Belt.
+This process has yielded an initial ten, new greenfield exploration targets located along 72 kilometres of Brunswick Horizon in the eastern portion of the BMC that spans from Brunswick No.6 to the Key Anacon property.
+The Company holds 100% of the mineral titles along the above mentioned 72 kilometres of Brunswick Horizon, including the ground between Brunswick No.12 and No. 6 as well as Brunswick No.6 to the Key Anacon property.
 All targets are between surface and 200 metres vertical depth (see Figure 3).